 How Much Does A Short Sale Cost

-In most cases when completing a short sale on your home, you will pay little to nothing out of pocket.
-If your lender approves the Short Sale, they will pay for all real estate commissions, escrow fees, title insurance and in most cases, HOA fees.
+You should never pay any out of pocket fees in order to complete a short sale.
+One of the big benefits of a short sale is that when your lender approves the Short Sale, they will agree to pay for all real estate commissions, escrow fees, title insurance, and in most cases, HOA fees.

-To protect you, we include in your sales contract and listing agreement the following clause:
+To protect you, we include the following clause in your sales contract and listing agreement:

-There is one item to note and that is in regards to HOA dues.
-Not all lenders will agree to pay delinquent HOA dues.
+There is one item that a lender may not agree to pay and those are HOA dues.
+Depending on the lender and type of loan you have, they may or may not agree to cover delinquent HOA dues.
 We always recommend that you keep up on those payments through the close of escrow.

 Am I Responsible For Any Upfront Fees In A Short Sale?